 We recommend using the Mobile Feat, which gives a couple of new bonuses:

-This makes it easier to stay one step ahead of enemies and dive in and out of close combat as needed, which is a handy trait for a Rogue.
+This makes it easier to stay one step ahead of enemies and dive in and out of close combat as needed, which are righteous traits for a Rogue.

 BG3 Astarion Thief Build Equipment